SAFCSP-Team/access-modifier/README.md

 ### Problem

-Build employees class, with the mentioned private property and method below:
+Build employees class, with the mentioned private property and method below

 ### Implementation

 - In the `Employee` class:

-1. Declare private salary
+1. Declare private salary property

-2. Declare setSalary(newSalary){} to access and update salary property
+2. Create `setSalary()` method to access and update salary property

+3. Create `getSalary()` method to get and return salary property data

 - In the `main` function:

-3. Call setSalary(){} method and pass the new salary in the function parameter to access and update the salary property
+4. Call `setSalary()` method and pass the new salary in the function parameter to access and update the salary property

+5. Call `getSalary()` method and print its value

 The output of this project should be as follows:

 ```
 ID: 1
 Name: Ahmed